-This web page contains Guidelines for Qualifying for In-State Tuition established by the Board of Regents and provides links to the in-state tuition application forms that can be downloaded in PDF format.
+This web page contains the Guidelines for Qualifying for In-State Tuition established by the Board of Regents of the University of Michigan.
 Please read the Guidelines carefully before submitting an application; although you may be eligible under more than one track, you are only required to demonstrate your eligibility by one of the three distinct application methods, described in detail under Parts I, II and III of the Guidelines.
 The Guidelines contain specific eligibility criteria and instructions for filing an application.
-It is recommended that applications be submitted at least 3 months prior to the proposed term of enrollment in order to ensure a timely response.
+It is recommended that applications be submitted at least three months prior to the proposed term of enrollment in order to ensure a timely response.

 University of Michigan Guidelines for Qualifying for In-State Tuition